 Each Science Collaboration is free to define a builder status consistent with its own publication policy.
 For instance, DESC defines in its publication policy what is a DESC Builder and specific rights for Rubin Observatory builders that are also DESC full members.

-Cf. above the answers about the Rubin Observatory publication policy.
+Rubin Observatory publication policy.